zeflash/SublimeLinter/README.markdown

 Python and PEP8
 ---------------

-If you use SublimeLint for pep8 checks, you can ignore some of the conventions, with the user preference "pep8_ignore".
+If you use SublimeLinter for pep8 checks, you can ignore some of the conventions, with the user preference "pep8_ignore".

 Here is an example: